OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

   including across different hardware, across different Python sessions, and even within the same Python session.
-* A key is based on the non-default attributes, it is preserved across minor versions of the code (since we follow `SemVer<https://semver.org>`_).
+* A key is based on the non-default attributes, it is preserved across minor versions of the code (since we follow `SemVer <https://semver.org>`_).

-These properties, in particular the stability across Python sessions,  make the gufe key a stable identifier for the object, which means that they can be used for store-by-reference.
+These properties, in particular the stability across Python sessions,  make the gufe key a stable identifier for the object.
+This stability means that they can be used for store-by-reference, and therefore deduplicated to optimize memory and performance.

 Deduplication of GufeTokenizables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^